 As a former cancer patient myself, I aim to deliver cutting-edge, personalized care to every one of my patients.

 Awards & Honors:

-Dr. Parikh holds roles with several prominent academic organizations, such the National Cancer Institute (NCI) Pancreas Cancer Task Force and Rectal Cancer Task Force, the NRG Upper and Lower GI Clinical Trials Focus Group, American Society of Therapeutic Radiation Oncology and Biology, and American Association of Physicists in Medicine.
+Dr. Parikh holds roles with several prominent academic organizations, such the National Cancer Institute (NCI) Pancreas Cancer Task Force, ASCO-GI faculty committee, the NRG Upper and Lower GI Clinical Trials Focus Group, American Society of Therapeutic Radiation Oncology and Biology, and American Association of Physicists in Medicine.